ianderrington/genai/docs/Understanding/agents/index.md

     ```

-At the core of agents are information interpreters such as LLMs [models](../architectures/models/index.md), provide the 'brains' that allow for information to be processed, and then acted upon.
+At the core of agents are data interpreters such as LLMs [models](../architectures/models/index.md), provide the 'brains' that allow for data to be processed, and then acted upon.
 Actions occur with an [environment](./environments.md), with specific [actions and tools](./actions_and_tools.md).
-To be effective, the information interpretation is best accomplished with [cognitive architectures](./cognitive_architecture.md) that enable reasoning, planning, and interactions with [memory](./memory.md) sources.
+To be effective, the data interpretation is best accomplished with [cognitive architectures](./cognitive_architecture.md) that enable reasoning, planning, and interactions with [memory](./memory.md) sources.
 To coordinate these components effectively [interpreters and executors](./cognitive_architecture.md#interpreters).
 With one agent is found to work, [systems](./systems.md) of agents allow for multiple agents to interact with other agents and with people.

 Agents can be quite different!
 Here are some [examples](./examples.md) of agents made both in academic and commercial settings.